devadharshi/view_pdf/README.md

     $ npm install

-If you want to SYNC your reading process,  install all dependencies for pouchDB server, and just run
+If we want to SYNC your reading process,  install all dependencies for pouchDB server, and just run

     $ npm run db_level